robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 For citations in scientific manuscripts written in LaTeX, the natbib package is widely used.
 To create TEX output file with natbib citations, Pandoc simply has to be run with the `--natbib` option.

 ## Database of cited references
 To share the bibliography for a certain manuscript with co-authors or the publisher's production team, it is often desirable to generate a subset of a larger database, which only contains cited references.
-If the `--natbib` option was used for creating a PDF file (xx LATEX-PDF?), LATEX creates an AUX file, which can be extracted using BibTool:
+If LATEX output was generated with the `--natbib`, the compilation of the file with LATEX gives an AUX file (in the example named `md-article.aux`), which subsequently can be extracted using BibTool <https://github.com/ge-ne/bibtool>:
     ~~~
     bibtool -x md-article.aux -o bibshort.bib
     ~~~
-In this case the new database would be called `bibshort.bib`.
+In this example, the article database will be called `bibshort.bib`.
-If no AUX file is present, it has to be created manually

-1. The reference keys have to be extracted from the manuscript.
-This can be done by a simple Perl (<https://www.perl.org/>) command:
-    ~~~
-    perl -ne 'print "$1," if /(?<=@)(.+?)(?=[\],])/' article.md
-    ~~~
-    The command prints out the keys of the file `article.md`, separated by comas.
-Domains of email adresses also will be returned, but this does not affect the creation of the final database.
-2. A bibtex `.aux` file (e.g. `bibextract.aux`) has to be created, containing the name of the database (here: `zotero.bib`) and the extracted keys, separated by comas (from the previous step):
-3. The reference keys have to be extracted from the manuscript.
-This can be don by Pandoc in combination with a simple Perl (<https://www.perl.org/>)
-    command:

-    ~~~
-    pandoc -t json article.md | perl -ne 'print(join ",", /"citationId":"(.*?)"/)'
-    ~~~

-    The command prints out the keys of the file `article.md`, separated by commas.
-4. A bibtex `.aux` file (e.g. `bibextract.aux`) has to be created, containing the name of the database (here: `zotero.bib`) and the extracted keys, separated by commas (from the previous step):

-    ~~~
-    \bibstyle{alpha}
-    \bibdata{zotero.bib}
-    \citation{smith_software_2016,key2,key3}
-    ~~~

-3. Now the new database can be generated with BibTool as mentioned above.

-3. Now the new database can be generated with BibTool as mentioned above.

-We wrote the Perl script `mdbibexport` with a simple user dialog, which asks asking for the relevant files and performs the generation of an article specific BIB database.
+For the direct creation of an article specific BIB database without using LATEX, we wrote a simple Perl script `mdbibexport` (<https://github.com/robert-winkler/mdbibexport>).

 # Definition of output formatting
 command line parameters and templates xx